kyounger/cbci-create-update-managed-master-casc/README.md

 # Create managed masters programmatically

+## create-update-managed-master-no-casc.groovy

+This script shows how to programmatically create/update a managed master.
+You can specify the provisioning details.

 ## create-update-managed-master.groovy

 This script will create a managed master and a corresponding casc bundle based on a masterName and a yaml definition of the master.